 Now, we assign which resources will carry out which tasks:

 As you can see, some tasks require more than one resource to complete.
 Also note that the costs are shown, with summary costs being shown also, and the tool estimates that entire project (Move Office) will cost $9,600 to complete, which you can see by looking of the very first row of our project plan example.

-If we now take a look at our resources tab of our project plan example we can see a couple of interesting things.
+If we now take a look at the resources tab of our project plan example we can see a couple of interesting things.

 The first thing to notice is the red box with 200% written inside it.
 This means that JR is assigned 200% on the 6th of April, meaning JR is expected to do two full days work within a single day.

 The second thing to notice is the yellow box for JR on the 11th and 12th of April indicating the time JR is on vacation.
 The blue box inside the yellow box indicates that we expect JR to do a full day of work on the 11th of April even though JR is on vacation.